abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 This document explains the **solution structure** and project in detail.

-### What is the Difference Between the Application Startup Template?
+### What is the Difference Between the Application Startup Templates?

 ABP's [Application Startup Template](Application.md) provides a well-organized and layered solution to create maintainable business applications based on the [Domain Driven Design](../Domain-Driven-Design.md) (DDD) practices.
 However, some developers find this template a little bit complex (or unnecessary) for simple and short-time applications.

 At this point, a single-layer application template has been created for such applications.
 This template has the same functionality, features and modules on runtime with the [Application Startup Template](Application.md) but the development model is minimal and everything is in a single project (`.csproj`).

-## How to Start with?
+## How to Start with It?

 You can use the [ABP CLI](../CLI.md) to create a new project using this startup template.
 Alternatively, you can directly create & download this startup template from the [Get Started](https://abp.io/get-started) page.
 How to download via CLI is explained in this section.